ChrisVanNiekerkSU/14946092_mini_dissertation/README.md

 # 14946092_mini_dissertation
 Source code associate with the mini-dissertation of Chris van Niekerk, presented in partial fulfilment of the requirements for the degree of MEng (Structured) (Industrial Engineering) at the Faculty of Engineering at Stellenbosch University

-#### The .py files contained in this repository include the majority of code written during the execution of this study.

-#### Working code used for model selection and grid searches are included to some extent but is left incomplete and should not be considered.

-#### This code cannot be run in its current form because this repository is public and the data belong to the project sponsor.
-Should you require access, please contact me on xxxxxxxx@sun.ac.za, with the x's representing my student number as stated in the report file name.

 # A short description of each file follows:

 ## calculate-tree-locs.py